ppmim/PAPI/docs/running_papi.rst

     # !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

     #
-    # apply_dark_flat : 0  Neither dark nor flat field will be applied
+    # apply_dark_flat : 0  Neither dark nor flat field will be applied.
-    #                   1  the pipeline will look for a master dark and master flat
+    #                   1  The pipeline will look for a master dark and master flat
     #                      field to be applied to the raw science frames.
-    #                      Both master DARK and FLAT are optional,i.e., each one can be applied
+    #                      Both master DARK and FLAT are optional,i.e., each one
-    #                      even the other is not present.
+    #                      can be applied even the other is not present.
+    #                      It no DARK/FLAT are found, the reduction continues
+    #                      without apply them, but implicity due to skysubtraction (superflat).
-    #                   2  master flat will be looked for to be applied AFTER
+    #                   2  Master flat will be looked for to be applied AFTER
     #                      skysubtraction, but no DARK will be subtracted (it is
     #                      supposed to be done by the skysubtraction)
     #                      (some people think they are not required !)
-    apply_dark_flat = 1
+    apply_dark_flat = 0

     #
     # some other values (really required ?)